 Aberdeen is a somewhat small city located in the state of Mississippi.
 With a population of 5,397 people and four constituent neighborhoods, Aberdeen is the 65th largest community in Mississippi.

-Aberdeen is a blue-collar town, with 35.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Aberdeen, you'll notice that it is more blue-collar than most other communities in America.
+35.76% of Aberdeen’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Aberdeen is a city of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Aberdeen who work in office and administrative support (15.24%), sales jobs (11.68%), and maintenance occupations (5.23%).

 The percentage of adults in Aberdeen who are college-educated is close to the national average for all communities of 21.84%: 17.60% of the adults in Aberdeen have a bachelor's degree or advanced degree.